lymphIDIBAPS/rnaseq_vamador/readME.md

 #### ILUMINACLIP
 This step is used to find and remove Illumina adapters.

-1. Seed mismatches:  Specifies the maximum mismatch count which will still allow a full match to be performed.
+1. Seed mismatches:  specifies the maximum mismatch count which will still allow a full match to be performed.

 2. Palindrome clip threshold: specifies how accurate the match between the two 'adapter